hicksjduk/channel/README.md

 If it is
 desired to put null values in a channel, it is recommended to use an empty `Optional`.
-For example, if a channel is to contain values of type `String` which may be null, it should be declared as `Channel<Optional<String>>`, and a valid call to put a null value in that channel would be `ch.put(Optional.empty())`.
-If it is desired to create a channel where only the presence of an item, and not its value, is significant, this could be done by declaring the channel as `Channel<>` (equivalent to `Channel<Object>`), which can contain objects of any type.
+For example, if a channel is to contain values of type `String` which may be null, it should be declared as `Channel<Optional<String>>`, and a valid call to put a null `String` in that channel would be `ch.put(Optional.empty());`.

 ### Iterating over a channel

-A channel implements the `Iterable` interface, which means that it is possible to iterate over a channel using the Java for-each loop.
+A channel implements the `Iterable` interface, which means that it is possible to iterate over a channel using a Java for-each loop.
 Unless terminated by a `break` or `return` statement, the iteration continues until the channel is closed and empty.

 A channel also provides a `stream()` method, which creates a `Stream` over the values retrieved from the channel.

 ### Closing a channel